Google’s Action Blocks are shortcuts for building Google Assistant commands

 Action Blocks can be linked to any corresponding Assistant action, like ordering a ride-share.
 In fact, they can be configured to do anything the Assistant can do, including (but not limited to) queuing up a show, controlling connected lights, or calling a family member.

 They’re akin to Apple’s Siri Shortcuts in that respect, an iOS feature that lets users quickly perform preprogrammed tasks with just a tap or by asking Siri.
 But unlike Siri Shortcuts, Action Blocks aren’t widely available just yet.
-They’re in testing as a part of Google’s Accessibility Trusted Tester program — developers interested can sign up from the relevant webpage.
+They’re in testing as a part of Google’s Accessibility Trusted Tester program — interested developers can sign up from the relevant webpage.

-“Action Blocks is the first of our many efforts to empower people with cognitive disabilities, help them gain independence, connect with loved ones and engage in the world as they are,” added Narayanan.
+“Action Blocks is the first of our many efforts to empower people with cognitive disabilities, help them gain independence, connect with loved ones and engage in the world as they are,” wrote Narayanan.

-The launch of Action Blocks’ comes after Google detailed Parrotron, an ongoing research initiative that aims to help those with atypical speech become better understood.
+The launch of Action Blocks comes after Google detailed Parrotron, an ongoing research initiative that aims to help those with atypical speech become better understood.
 That reveal followed on the heels of three separate accessibility efforts at Google’s I/O 2019 developer conference: Project Euphonia, which aims to help people with speech impairments; Live Relay, which is designed to assist deaf users; and Project Diva, which gives people some independence and autonomy via Google Assistant.

 At I/O, Google pointed to a few metrics from the World Health Organization to back its efforts: Over 1 billion people, or 15% of the population, live with some sort of disability.